Best Towed Vehicle Braking Systems for 2020

 (Camp Addict does NOT accept payment from any company to review or endorse their products.)

->

-> Bringing along an extra vehicle on your camping trip can be either super convenient or it can even be a lifesaver.
+Bringing along an extra vehicle on your camping trip can be super convenient.

->

-> Deeper below, we review braking systmes to let you know which ones we would suggest would be best for your setup.
+Deeper below, we review braking systmes to let you know which ones we would suggest would be best for your setup.

 Already know all about this subject?
 Just looking for the reviews?
 Click the button below to jump down to the product reviews.

 Tow Vehicle Braking System Guide

 Guess what?
 According to the American Automobile Association, most states require any trailer or towable weighing over 3,000 pounds to have a supplemental braking system.

 For the most part, if you are towing another vehicle behind your RV (usually a motorhome), the towed vehicle must have a supplemental braking system.